 About the Program

-The Designated Emphasis (DE) in Indigenous Language Revitalization permits interested graduate students already enrolled in UC Berkeley PhD programs to specialize and obtain certification in language revitalization while pursuing the doctoral degree in their home departments.
+The Designated Emphasis (DE) in Indigenous Language Revitalization permits interested graduate students already enrolled in UC Berkeley PhD programs to specialize and obtain certification in language revitalization while pursuing a doctoral degree in their home departments.
 The DE in Indigenous Language Revitalization is not an independent degree-granting program.
 Students admitted to the program's DE and who complete its requirements will receive a notation to that effect on their doctoral degrees.

 The DE in Indigenous Language Revitalization creates an interdisciplinary course of study, drawing together an intellectual cohort that will equip graduate students from various departments with knowledge of the methods, histories, and goals of indigenous language revitalization and reclamation.
 The DE emphasizes interdisciplinary coursework and hands-on experience (through practicum or fieldwork credits) that center on the critical methods and histories of the attempted eradication, the persistence, and the revitalization of Indigenous languages in the context of colonization.
 While the content of the DE primarily focuses on Indigenous contexts in the Americas, it is relevant to Indigenous settings globally.